 - Practice Positive Self-Talk.
 Use self-love and kind words to reclaim your life and make everyday better than the last.
 Try this exercise: Write “I Am…” on a sticky note followed by a word that empowers you, like strong, ambitious, brave, driven, or committed.
 Post notes on your bathroom mirror, your phone, your car dashboard, or your refrigerator.
 Repeat the phrases out loud throughout the day.
 The truth you tell yourself becomes your reality—over time, this will have a real impact on your wellbeing!

 3. Get Grounded

 - Set aside five to 10 minutes a day to connect to your body.
-Deep breathing techniques used in yoga and meditation send signals to your brain that your body is taking a timeout to regroup—your heart rate then slows and your body settles itself.
+Deep breathing techniques used in yoga and meditation signal your brain that your body is taking a timeout to regroup.
+Your heart rate then slows, and your body settles itself.

 Please pay attention to what you need to heal.
 Fill yourself up with nourishing foods and uplifting thoughts.
 Strengthen your powerful body and mind with yoga and meditation.

 You are a warrior.
-You will survive, you will succeed – and you will win!
+You will survive, you will succeed – and you will thrive!